+Personnel?

-Pe Personnel?
-O Other stakeholders, including visitors?
+• Other stakeholders, including visitors?

-9. An unannounced test of each emergency procedure:

-- a.
-Is conducted at least annually: - (1) On each shift. - (2) At each location. - b.
-Includes, as relevant to the emergency procedure, a complete actual or simulated physical evacuation drill. - c.
-Is analyzed for performance that addresses: - (1) Areas needing improvement. - (2) Actions to address the improvements needed. - (3) Implementation of the actions. - (4) Necessary education and training of personnel. - (5) Whether the actions taken accomplished the intended results. - d.
+Network B. 9.
+An unannounced test of each emergency procedure: a.
+Is conducted: (1) At least annually.
+(2) On each shift.
+(3) At each location.
+Includes, as relevant to the emergency procedure, a complete actual or simulated physical evacuation drill. c.
+Is analyzed for performance that addresses: (1) Areas needing improvement.
+(2) Actions to address the improvements needed.
+(3) Implementation of the actions.
+(4) Necessary education and training of personnel.
+(5) Whether the actions taken accomplished the intended results. d.
 Is evidenced in writing, including the analysis.
 Note: This standard does not apply to services provided in private homes or private apartments.

-Each emergency procedure addressed in Standard B.7. (fires, bomb threats, natural disasters, utility failures, medical emergencies, and violent or other threatening situations) is tested, analyzed for performance, and documented, including the analysis.
+Intent Statement S Each emergency procedure addressed in Standard A.7. (fires, bomb threats, natural disasters, utility failures, medical emergencies, and violent or other threatening situations) is tested, analyzed for performance, and documented, including the analysis.
 Practicing emergency procedures helps the persons served and personnel to better respond in actual emergency situations.
 Simulated evacuations should be limited to situations where actual evacuations are not possible.
 Emergency procedure testing is part of a participating provider's performance improvement activities.
 Analysis of results of the tests may indicate ways to improve performance.